jupyter-on-kubernetes/lab-jupyter-on-k8s-02/workshop/content/exercises/02-custom-resources.md

 Because this is not one of the core Kubernetes resources, one needs to have a custom Kubernetes operator running which responds and performs any appropriate actions when an instance of the resource is created.

-In this case, the actions of the operator result in instances of the five resources we previously created manually, to be created for us.
+In this case, the actions of the operator result in the other resources we previously created manually, being created for us.

 ```execute
 kubectl get all,configmap,pvc,ingress -l app=notebook -o name